-Have students interview an adult they admire about something they consider a weakness, and how they have compensated for it or used it as an advantage.
+Activity: Have students interview an adult they admire about something he or she considers a weakness, and how he or she has compensated for it or used it as an advantage.
 Have students summarize their findings in a paragraph.

 Have the class discuss what they've learned.
 Create a chart of strategies for compensating for weaknesses.

-Additional Resources
+Extension: Additional Resources

-Have students read Freak the Mighty, by Rodman Philbrick, or watch the movie based on the novel ( The Mighty).
-Discuss the relationship between the main characters-oversized, learning disabled Max and physically disabled, genius Kevin.
+Activity: Have students read Freak the Mighty by Rodman Philbrick, or watch the movie based on the novel (The Mighty).

+Discuss the relationship between the main characters-oversized, learning-disabled Max and physically disabled, genius Kevin.
 Have students list the strengths of each young man, and describe how they helped each other compensate for their respective weaknesses.